andressoop/global-reports/README.md

 > United Nations Conference on Trade and Development ([source](https://unctad.org/publications-search?f[0]=product%3A392))

+- 2021 The Least Developed Countries Report – The least developed countries in the post-COVID world: Learning from 50 years of experience ([web](https://unctad.org/webflyer/least-developed-countries-report-2021))
 - 2020 The Least Developed Countries Report – Productive capacities for the new decade ([web](https://unctad.org/webflyer/least-developed-countries-report-2020))
 - 2019 The Least Developed Countries Report – The present and future of external development finance: Old dependence, new challenges ([web](https://unctad.org/webflyer/least-developed-countries-report-2019))
 - 2018 The Least Developed Countries Report – Entrepreneurship for structural transformation: Beyond business as usual ([web](https://unctad.org/webflyer/least-developed-countries-report-2018))